GCSE Resits: The Complete Guide to Retaking GCSEs 2020

-Whatever the reason, you shouldn’t let it get you down for too long and it absolutely shouldn’t stop you from trying again.
+Whatever the case, you shouldn't let it get you down for too long and it absolutely shouldn't stop you from trying again.

 Believe it or not, resitting can be a positive experience!
 It demonstrates that you’re super-committed to achieving your goals and are willing to work hard to get the results you want.

 If you’re ready to give it another go, here’s our complete guide to resitting your GCSEs.